About Pancreatic Cancer

 The pancreas is an organ located behind the stomach.
 It contains two different types of glands: exocrine glands, which make pancreatic juices containing enzymes that help break down food, and endocrine glands, which make insulin and other hormones.
 These hormones enter the bloodstream and help the body use or store the energy that comes from food.

-Each year in New York State, about 1,400 men and 1,500 women are diagnosed with cancer of the pancreas.
-About 1,100 men and 1,200 women in New York die from this disease each year.
+Each year in New York State, over 1,400 men and about 1,500 women are diagnosed with cancer of the pancreas.
+Over 1,100 men and over1,200 women in New York die from this disease each year.

 Who gets cancer of the pancreas?